lzxdale/Free_Proxy_Pool/README.md

 - www.free-proxy.cz # this website down after the spider is finished

-The spider Max RE_try time is set to 2 in the setting.py(by default is 3) Only crawling Proxy ip and port, more can be added in the pipeline file if needed.
+The spider Max RE_try time is set to 2 in the setting.py(by default is 3) crawling Proxy ip and port, country, and anonymity.
+More can be added in the pipeline&item file if needed.

 After crawling the above website, all possible ip is stored into proxy_file.csv